graphcore/tutorials/feature_examples/tensorflow/README.md

 - [PopDist training example](popdist): This shows how the PopDist API can be used to enable distributed training.

-## Custom ops
+## Custom operators

-- [Custom op example](custom_op): Code that demonstrates how to define your own custom op using Poplar and PopLibs and use it in TensorFlow 1.
+- [Custom operator example](custom_op): Code that demonstrates how to define your own custom operator using Poplar and PopLibs and use it in TensorFlow 1.

-- [Custom op example with gradient](custom_gradient): Code that demonstrates how to define your own custom op using Poplar and PopLibs and use it in TensorFlow 1.
-Also shows how to define the gradient of your custom op so that you can use automatic differentiation and operations that depend on it, such as the `minimize` method of an optimizer.
+- [Custom operator example with gradient](custom_gradient): Code that demonstrates how to define your own custom operator using Poplar and PopLibs and use it in TensorFlow 1.
+Also shows how to define the gradient of your custom operator so that you can use automatic differentiation and operations that depend on it, such as the `minimize` method of an optimizer.

 ## Other examples